rcortx/handwritten-digit-extraction/README.md

 ![alt text][dig_sep]

-#### 2. Digit Classifier:
+#### 2. Digit Classifier: (CNN)
-    Trained only on accurate results from digit extraction algorithm (basic LogisticRegression with PCA(n=100)) 83% accuracy on test set, 71% accurate on whole dataset
+    Trained only on accurate results from digit extraction algorithm 97% accuracy on test set, 94% accurate on whole dataset

 ##### Class Balance histogram:

 ![alt text][class_balance]

 #### 3. Number Reader:
-    20% accurate - without classifying UNKNOWNs (approx = 0.84^9) but correctly labels (70-80% of) individual digits
+    Since cost of misclassification is 100 times than that of classifying a number as UNKNOWN, probability thresholding is used to ensure classifier is certain about it's prediction for the entire number.
-    Have used probability threshold for incorrect predictions to classify them as 'UNKNOWN' which is configurable
+    95%+ accurate - while rejecting UNKNOWNs (for unsure classifications) (approx = 0.97^9) but correctly labels (94%) individual digits

 There's a lot of scope for improvement in terms of:

 #### - Improving this Architecture:
-1. Better classifier model like CNNs
+1. Improving CNN model architecture
 2. Augmenting data to increase classification accuracy
 3. MNIST pretrained models deep learning (transfer learning)
 4. Adding two new output classes: digit-boundary class and double-digit class and generating training data for both